Chart Color Schemes

 McLaren Vale ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-McLaren Vale has a lower than average cultural diversity.
-As of the 2016 census, 72.8% of its population was born in Australia, with 90.5% being citizens and 95.7% speaking English only at home.
-Christianity is the predominant religion, practiced by 42.8%.
+McLaren Vale, as per data from the Australian Bureau of Statistics Census 2016, showed below average cultural diversity.
+It had 72.8% of its population born in Australia, with 90.5% being citizens and 95.7% speaking English only at home.
+Christianity was the predominant religion, comprising 42.8%.

 Frequently Asked Questions - Diversity